mul14/WebpackDevServerValetDriver/README.md

 ## What is this?

-This is a custom driver to automatically run the server specified by `serve` in your `package.json scripts`.
+This is a custom driver to automatically run the server specified by `serve` in your `package.json` scripts.

 ## Installation